Going Beyond Public Gatherings

 Besides these venues, you should also consider other important settings for being with people.
 For example, major life events are important times to be with people.
 Birthdays and graduations, hospital calls, and of course, funerals and weddings all provide important ways to practice the ministry of presence.

 And there are many other possibilities.
 Consider attending or participating in other scheduled or routine events, such as: cheering a church teen on at a high-school soccer match, working out with a member in the gym, walking together in the park, or joining some members in some other recreational or education venue that they enjoy (whether you enjoy doing it or not).

 Pastoral presence is just as important as corporate worship.
 Sharing your life with people throughout the week is a core ministry principle.
 This happens apart from general assemblies and events at your church location.
 It follows the pattern established by Jesus and Paul: meeting needs, building relationships and equipping people for ministry in ways that corporate gatherings alone cannot achieve.
 Consequently, this in-home, shared-life approach should receive as much attention (or more) than ministry in public gatherings.
 Our churches in the Western world need a revival of pastoral presence.
 Does your church observe this principle?
 And how might you take steps to observe it better?

-Thomas Overmiller has served as pastor of Faith Baptist Church in Corona, Queens, New York since 2014.
-He blogs and podcasts at Shepherd Thoughts.
+Thomas Overmiller pastors Brookdale Baptist Church in Moorhead, MN and previously served as pastor of Faith Baptist Church in Corona, Queens, New York.
+He blogs at Shepherd Thoughts.
 He received his BA and MA from Baptist College of Ministry and Theological Seminary in Wisconsin, where he served on Bible faculty for nine years.
 He has received advanced graduate training from Maranatha Seminary.
-He and his wife, Sarah, have five young children.
-He enjoys freelance writing, urban cycling, pickup basketball and Mets baseball.